 Board/advisor roles and consulting: From his early days leading high-angle rescue in Alabama with the rescue squad to ultra-competitive environments he’s worked in, Kurt’s been described as a “born operator”, “someone that triages well”, and “he thrives leading in environments where things just HAVE to get done”.
 Kurt’s been blessed to work with dozens of high-growth startups to help shape their team and raise capital, consulted on innovation with enterprises, and has been an active speaker on disruptive technology and leadership.
 He’s also been asked to mentor and advisor thousands of leaders, from startup founders to corporate leaders to the President of the United States.

-Sabbatical and the next wave: Kurt’s not one to typically “rest”, so after leaving Sideqik he took almost 16 months to focus on intentionally resting, helping a few portfolio companies, and spending time with his wife Valerie.
+Sabbatical and the next wave: After running hard for the previous three years at Sideqik, he took almost 16 months to focus on intentionally resting, spending more time with his wife Valerie, and catching up with friends around the world.
+A few months into the sabbatical, Kurt started taking some increased one-on-one time with a few portfolio company founders.
 He also worked with a small team to raise a round of capital in the IoT and logistics space and was named an inventor on another patent application around the companies solutions.

 Looking for a professional bio for Kurt?
 Please check LinkedIn or MAM’s website.